Licensed under a 3-clause BSD style license - see LICENSE.rst

 photometry classes during model fitting.

-Use the `deepcopy` method if you want to copy all of the model
+Use the `deepcopy` method if you want to copy all the model

 attributes, including the PSF image data.